agude/agude.github.io/_books/eater.md

   and even throws a secret agent off the roof.
 His relationship with Channing feels authentic, possibly because the author found it easier to write for a self-insert.
 Like the best Gary Stus, he dies at the end.[^gary]

+- Eater, a sentient black hole that collects consciousnesses to study and entertain itself during its million-year journeys between stars.
+Eater communicates solely through text messages, and the contrast between its ominous actions and pedantic messages gives it an enigmatic, almost paradoxical personality: perfect for an alien being.

 [gary]: https://en.wikipedia.org/wiki/Mary_Sue
 [^gary]: